kylep/kyle.pericak.com/content/posts/gcp/how-this-site-works/htsw-3-write-pelican-post.md

   tail -f /dev/null
 ```

-## Launch the local webserver and auto-rebuild service
+## Launch the local web server and auto-rebuild service
-This will build the site files, launch the webserver, and watch for new
+This will build the site files, launch the web server, and watch for new
 file changes so it can automatically rebuild.

 The example `docker exec` command runs interactively.
 I like to run it in a